-Chilean anarchist Rodrigo Lanza is serving twenty years in prison in Spain, accused of homicide in the death of a fascist in 2017.
+Chilean anarchist Rodrigo Lanza is serving 18.5 years in prison in Spain, accused of homicide in the death of a fascist in 2017.
 Rodrigo had already spent 9 years in prison for the Ciutat Morta case for leaving an agent of the Barcelona Urban Guard quadriplegic from a rock blow.

 The following is a statement on Rodrigo’s sentencing, originally published in Spanish on the anarchist website Todo Por Hacer.